Fenil2511/Anti_Spoofing/README.md

 # Anti_Spoofing
 Face recognition apps are vulnerable to presentation attacks like digital displays or printed paper.
 This necessitates robust deep learning models for face anti-spoofing to ensure authenticity.

-# Face Detection with YOLO
+# Face Anti-Spoofing for Enhanced Biometric Security

 This project uses YOLO (You Only Look Once) to perform real-time face detection.